Women have come along way in the workplace, but discrimination and unfair treatment still do happen.

 The Whistleblower Protection Act protects workers who speak out about inappropriate or unsafe working conditions against retaliation and allows them to file a federal lawsuit.

 Knowing your rights as a female employee can make or break your survival in the workplace.
-It ensures you will be treated fairly, what you can expect from the laws in place and where those laws fall short.
-Understanding and knowing these labor laws can be a very helpful tool during your time in the workforce.
+It ensures you will be treated fairly, and informs you of what you can expect from the laws in place and where those laws fall short.

-Related reading: How to tell if you’re being discriminated against in your job search.
+Related reading: How to tell if you’re being discriminated against in a hiring process.

 About this guest author: